- Echo Dot vs. Google Home Mini: The Hardware

 When it comes to music sources, Google has the edge again.

-Both will stream music from Spotify, Pandora, iHeart Radio, and TuneIn and their own respective music services: Google Play Music and Amazon Music.
+Both will stream music from Spotify, Pandora, iHeart Radio, and TuneIn as well as their own respective music services: Google Play Music and Amazon Music.
 But if you want to listen to your own digital music library, you’re better off going with Google Home.

 Echo Dot vs. Home Mini: Making phone calls